luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	</div>
 </div>

 As we weren’t stopping by our bnb, we found ourselves a <a href="http://www.chugoku-jrbus.co.jp/contents/tebura_hiroshima/en/">luggage room owned by the Chugoku JR Bus Company</a>.
 Inside, were the sweetest ladies I’ve come across.
 We were talking and they informed us that they closed at 18:00.
 I thought it was all right and proceeded to hand over our luggage.
 Before entering the luggage room, I had been calculating the time it would take to get us to Okunoshima and back.
 Even after, I was still working it out and it was at that moment I realised my small blunder <sub><sub>(of course...)</sub></sub> :sweat_smile:.
-The moment we stepped in, the sweetest ladies already begun retrieving our bags and getting our money back.
+The moment we stepped in, the ladies already began retrieving our bags and getting our money back.
 The _best_ :blush:.

 Thank to my little mishap, we were rushing to another luggage room that would accommodate us, as directed by the kind ladies.
 This luggage room is hidden away towards the back end of the station where commuters normally don't reach.
 I believe they closed at 20:00 and costed ¥400.